 You will want to know if you get enough sunlight in the area you are going to place the panel at.
 You will want to ideally place the panels in an area that gets the strongest sun during the day which will be from 11AM to 3PM.
 It will be a good idea to consider a solar power pump with a quality battery.
 This will ensure that it can run when there isn’t enough sunlight during the day and at nighttime.

-1. Eco-Worthy Solar Fountain Water Pump Kit - Well Price Entry Level Solar Kit
+2. Eco-Worthy Fountain Kit – Well Price Entry Level Kit

 The Eco-Worthy solar powered pond pump kit is an entry level unit that has a very reasonable price.
 It comes with all the essentials to start up a solar powered pond and the available sizes are adequately powerful.